Skip to main content

 Remote access via reverse tunneling

-In some deployments, the Charge Controller resides on a segregated network—often behind a local Ethernet switch and 4G router — with no direct access from the outside.
-This can pose a challenge for remote diagnostics and maintenance when using the Config UI or SSH.
+In some deployments, the Charge Controller sits on a separate network — often behind a local Ethernet switch — with no way to establish direct access from the outside.
+This often hinders access to the Config UI and SSH, essential for troubleshooting and maintenance.

 caution

 Reverse tunneling should only be used as a fallback when every other option has been exhausted.
-It is by no means a reliable, long-term solution.
+It is not a reliable, long-term solution and comes with limitations.

 1. Common connectivity challenges

-Your Charge Controller may be unreachable due to:
+Your Charge Controller may be remotely unreachable due to:

 • Multiple NAT layers: Cellular or router-based NAT, or both